BrandonWill/GrepolisBot/readme.md

 GrepolisBot is licensed under [GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

 ### Warning
 The bot is currently in beta!
-It requires Captain for farming!
-The bot does not check if you have this or not currently.
-You'll greatly increase your chance of being banned if you try to farm without captain!
+It is a work in progress and will continue to change for a very long time.
+Please go to the issues tab above if you run into any problems!

 # Preview
 ### Settings